German prisoners of war in the United Kingdom: After VE-Day

 The practice of transferring prisoners either to Britain or to the US continued until the German surrender in May 1945, when still larger numbers of German troops became prisoners of the Allies.
 (See German prisoners of war in northwest Europe).
 The majority of these POWs were held in camps within Germany, and in former German-occupied territories, such as Belgium.

 Conditions in the British-run camps in Belgium were described as extremely harsh, and when the Financial Secretary to the War Office, Frederick Bellenger, received reports on the situation he is stated to have been 'filled with horror'.
 The camps in Belgium were then closed down and all the prisoners were transferred to Britain by late July 1946.

 In early 1946, the United States chose to repatriate all of the POWs in its camps.
 The Germans were informed that they were being repatriated to Germany, where they would be set free.
 However, some 130,000 of these men were "British-owned" prisoners, according to the "50-50" split referred to above.
 Instead of being transported to Germany and released, they were delivered to Liverpool and were informed on arrival that they would have to remain in captivity in Britain for a further unspecified period.
 These events caused considerable resentment among the Germans, as many of them had fought against and been captured by American forces, and had been unaware until then that they were technically prisoners of the British.

 With the arrival of these additional prisoners, the total in Britain exceeded 400,000 in September 1946.

 Numbers of German POWs in Britain, 1945–1946

+Around 200,000 at the time of German surrender in May 1945.
+It peaked at 402,000 in September 1946.